 Please note that documents containing an applicant’s personal information will not be published on the disclosure log.
-The department will also remove any information (including individuals' names) from any document on the disclosure log that is required under section 78B of the RTI Act, including when:
+The department will also remove any information (including individuals' names) from the disclosure log that is required under section 78B of the RTI Act, including when:

 - the publication of the information is prevented by law; or

 - publishing the information would unreasonably invade an individual’s privacy or cause substantial harm to an entity; or